University of Massachusetts Amherst Course Numbering System:

 Maximum Course/Credit Load:

-A graduate student in a full-time degree program may routinely register for up to sixteen (16) credits each semester and nine (9) credits during the summer session, and four (4) credits during the winter session.
+A graduate student in a full-time degree program may routinely register for up to sixteen (16) credits each fall and spring semester, nine (9) credits during the summer session, and four (4) credits during the winter session.
 Any student who wishes to register for an additional course in the fall and spring semesters (maximum of 18 credits) must secure the endorsement of their Graduate Program Director.
 Graduate students in part-time degree programs may routinely register for up to nine (9) credits each fall, spring, and summer semester, and four (4) credits during the winter session.

 A graduate student may make course changes (both add and drop) during the first ten class days of the semester without penalty or any indication on the transcript.
 Such changes are made using SPIRE.
 Courses may be dropped following that deadline; however, the grade of Drop (DR) will be recorded from the third to the eighth week of the semester.
 A grade of Withdraw Passing (WP) or Withdraw Failing (WF) will be recorded after the eighth week of the semester.
 Course changes from the third week until the end of the semester require the instructor's approval and the date last attended for any course withdrawal.